 To begin a conciliation procedure aimed at resolving a dispute with the Company, the customer may file a special application, also through consumer associations:

-(a) with the ART Conciliation Service;
+a) with the ART Conciliation Service;

-(b) the Conciliation Chambers established within the Chambers of Commerce, Industry, Crafts and Agriculture, subject to the signing of a memorandum of understanding between the Authority and Unioncamere;
+b) with the Conciliation Chambers established within the Chambers of Commerce, Industry, Crafts and Agriculture, subject to the signing of a memorandum of understanding between the Authority and Unioncamere;

-(c) ADR (Alternative Dispute Resolution) bodies, including approved negotiation bodies, registered in the list referred to in Article 141-decies (1) of the Consumer Code.
+c) with ADR (Alternative Dispute Resolution) bodies, including approved negotiation bodies, registered in the list referred to in Article 141-decies (1) of the Consumer Code.

-B. Complaint to the Transport Regulation Authority
+B. File a complaint with the Transport Regulation Authority

 Only after filing a complaint with Busitalia and in the event that:

-The traveller may also forward their complaint to the Transport Regulation Authority - directly or through a delegate, including representative associations - for the purpose of establishing a possible violation of Regulation (EU) no. 181/2011 concerning bus and coach services.
+the traveller may also forward their complaint to the Transport Regulation Authority - directly or through a delegate, including representative associations - for the purpose of establishing a possible violation of Regulation (EU) no. 181/2011 concerning bus and coach services.

 It can be forwarded using the methods and solely for the reasons established and governed by the same Authority.